This post includes pictures gleaned from various places on the internet. I will gladly remove any of them in response to copyright complaints.

 The Threat Becomes Still More Dire

-The Russians claim to have one such weapon on the cusp of deployment, the “Tsirkon” (Westernized as “Zircon”), for which speeds as high as Mach 8 have been reported (dubiously); supposedly, these will be operational as early as 2018 on board a pair of refitted battlecruisers of the Kirov Class.
+The Russians claim to have one such weapon on the cusp of deployment, the “Tsirkon” (Westernized as “Zircon”), for which speeds as high as Mach 8 have been reported (dubiously); supposedly, these will be operational as early as this year (2021) on board a pair of refitted battlecruisers of the Kirov Class, and perhaps smaller vessels with new vertical launch systems.
 Of course, the Russians claim a lot of things, touting over the years the construction of 20,000 ton nuclear powered super-cruisers, super-carriers akin to American CVNs, and so on.
-The fact is, they simply haven’t got the money to realize many of their ambitions (it bears remembering that Russian GDP is at present smaller than Canada’s), yet it would be dangerous to assume that their boasts of progress on advanced missiles like Zircon is nothing but hot air.
-We may not see such weapons by 2018, but we will see them some time soon, if not from Russia then China, and it’s an open question whether any good defence can be mounted against them.
+The fact is, they simply haven’t got the money to realize many of their ambitions (it bears remembering that Russian GDP is at present smaller than Canada’s), yet it would be dangerous to assume that their boasts of progress on advanced missiles like Zircon are nothing but hot air.
+We may not see such weapons deployed in significant numbers by Russia in the very near term, but we will see certainly them some time not so far in the future.
+A separate Russian anti-ship weapon, called Avangard, is said to be in limited deployment already; it’s a land-based missile that works on the boost-glide principle.
+Meanwhile, naturally, the Chinese are also deploying weapons, including a fearsome missile, the DF-17, unveiled in 2019, that also combines a ballistic boost stage with a hypersonic glide vehicle: